As used in sections 232.67 through 232.77 and 235A.12 through 235A.23, unless the context otherwise requires:

 4. "Department" means the state department of human services and includes the local, county and regional offices of the department.

-5. "Health practitioner" includes a licensed physician and surgeon, osteopath, osteopathic physician and surgeon, dentist, optometrist, podiatric physician, or chiropractor; a resident or intern in any of such professions; a licensed dental hygienist, a registered nurse or licensed practical nurse; a physician assistant; and an emergency medical care provider certified under section 147A.6.
+5. "Health practitioner" includes a licensed physician and surgeon, osteopath, osteopathic physician and surgeon, dentist, optometrist, podiatrist or chiropractor; a resident or intern in any of such professions; a licensed dental hygienist, a registered nurse or licensed practical nurse; and a basic emergency medical care provider certified under section 147.161 or an advanced emergency medical care provider certified under section 147A.6.

 6. "Mental health professional" means a person who meets the following requirements: